crtvirus/crtvirus/README.md

 you can find out more about me on my [strawpage](https://crtvirus.straw.page/)

 ![gdssgfd](https://github.com/user-attachments/assets/2df68f70-62e2-435f-a177-c8446118499d)

-**do not interact / i will block you on sight** - bigots, zionists, proship as well as pro-paras, "radqueers", <br>"sexual age regressors", syscourse (including origin discourse), lgbtq+ discourse (e.g. anti mspec)
+**do not interact / i will block you on sight** - bigots, zionists, proship as well as pro-paras, "radqueers", <br>"sexual age regressors", syscourse (including origin discourse), lgbtq+ discourse (e.g. anti mspec).

-**i am uncomfortable with these and will likely block you for these unless i already know you** - dsmp, south park,<br> mouthwashing shippers/jimmy skins, vivziepop media (e.g. hazbin/helluva), winterkov & wintergrof, "lobotomy au" people

 **we are a firm supporter of all good-faith identities.**